SUPPORT FROM VINNIES

-PRACTICAL HELP - to find a midwife, and put you in touch with agencies who can help.
+PRACTICAL HELP - put you in touch with agencies who can help.

 FINANCIAL HELP - by referring you to a budgeter who can help you manage your money.

 BABY EQUIPMENT -by providing the equipment you will need for your new baby including cots, bassinettes, pushchairs, highchairs etc.

 CLOTHING & LINEN - by ensuring you and your family has all they need to be safe and comfortable including clothing and bedding.

 The Society helps families who find themselves facing financial hardship by assisting them in finding the help they need to get back on track.
 The Society offers practical help for those struggling to provide the essentials for themselves or their family, this can be a bed to sleep on, food or clothing, or other essential household items.
 We also provide a financial mentoring (budgeting) service by appointment.

 Anyone can apply for help and support from the Society.

 The Society does receive many requests for help, and has to make difficult decisions.
 The Society would like to help everyone but this is not possible, so financial applications are decided by one of our Committees (called Conferences).
 The Society targets help to those who can demonstrate that they are trying to change their life and the lives of their family for the long term.

 PRACTICAL HELP AND SUPPORT THE SOCIETY HAS PROVIDED: